balM/server_scripts/README.md

-server_scripts
+Server Scripts
 ==============

-Different scripts that can be used to autumate stuff
+Different scripts that can be used to automate stuff.
+The scripts are divided by categories.